Updated on October 12, 2025

 Koalas- where to see them on the Great Ocean Road, Australia.

-Stay overnight in the sweet little township of Kennett River perhaps.
+Stay overnight in the sweet little township of Kennett River, perhaps.
 Relax a while on the beach, enjoy the koalas and see Glow worms after dark in the Grey River Reserve…

 Lorne

 If you have time, this is an awesome little town to stay a night or two.
-The Great Ocean Road Cottages are one of our favourite places to stay

 The Lorne Visitor Centre (on the right as you leave the town) is worth visiting to see ‘The Great Ocean Road Story’ – a stunning display of photos and history.

-Parking in peak season for long vehicles is difficult, do not try to find parking up behind Lorne as the streets are really steep.
+Parking in peak season for long vehicles is difficult; do not try to find parking up behind Lorne, as the streets are really steep.
 The lower parking area opposite the petrol station is the best option.

 Teddy’s Lookout, Lorne